Shalom Tomáš Neuman: Work

-Neuman is represented by the Van Der Plas and Ilon galleries in New York City and the ARTandtide gallery in Verona.
+Neuman is represented by the Georges Bergès gallery in New York Cityand the ARTandtide gallery in Verona.
 Italy.
 Neuman's work has been written about by critics such as Donald Kuspit, and Robert C. Morgan (1923-2024), the latter of whom described Neuman's work as "Humanism in exile".
 His work is held in the permanent collection of the National Gallery of Prague, the Jewish Museum in Prague, the Museum Kampa in Prague as well as the Ellis Island Museum and the Museum of Modern Art, both in New York City.
 Neuman's Fusionarts book is in the library of Museum of Modern Art in New York City.
 Neuman has and has had work in the collections of Elaine de Kooning, Enrico Baj, Chemical Bank, Paolo Martini and Ivan Karp, amongst others.

 Controversy in Easton, Pennsylvania

 Neuman's work in the form of two signs spelling out "Shithole" and "Bullshit" were the source of some controversy in the city of Easton, Pennsylvania where he opened one of the FusionArts Museums.
-Therein the artist placed two 10 foot long signs with bright yellow letters spelling out the phrases, "Shithole" and "bullshit" which Neuman suggested was a response to some of the profane terms the 45th President of the United States, Donald J. Trump has employed and specifically when the commander-in-chief said and “s---hole countries in Africa.
-Meanwhile, Easton mayor, Sal Panto Jr. insisted that the signs come down, not, because of the language employed, but, rather because of Zoning ordinances.
+Therein the artist placed two 10 ft long signs with bright yellow letters spelling out the phrases, "Shithole" and "bullshit" which Neuman suggested was a response to some of the profane terms the 45th President of the United States, Donald Trump has employed and specifically when the commander-in-chief said and “s---hole countries in Africa.
+Meanwhile, Easton mayor, Salvatore J. Panto Jr. insisted that the signs come down, not, because of the language employed, but, rather because of Zoning ordinances.

 The city had received complaints and the pieces were placed directly across from a playground and the Easton Area School District's Cottingham Stadium, where football games are held.
 Then Neuman was given a 72-hour warning by the city to remove the signs and told he would be given a $500 a day fine for failure to do so.
 The artist then refused to do so.

 Thereafter Neuman scored a victory when after a meeting between Neuman and his lawyer and the city of Easton's solicitor it was decided that the works were protected under the First Amendment to the United States Constitution and that the fines no longer applied.